 The history of the changes of status of the task is tracked inside the task as a list called taskEventHistory.

-The Referral Performer provides the updated version of Workflow Document to the Document Repository through a replace of the previous version of the Workflow Document (for technical details see vol.2 Figure X.6.3-1).
+The Referral Performer provides the updated version of Workflow Document to the Document Repository through a replace of the previous version of the Workflow Document

 At any time the Referral Requester may review the Workflow Document and the new documents produced related to this workflow.
 This is accomplished through a query and retrieve by the GP’s software of the active Workflow Document from the XDS Document Registry and the XDS Document Repository.
 Although not shown in this use case, it would also be possible to manage a system of subscription and notification to communicate the progress between the different steps through the use of the Document Metadata Subscription (DSUB) profile or the Notification of Document Availability (NAV) profile.